-New details on Windows Phone GDR3 and 'Blue' updates leakAlex Wagner - Deputy Managing Editor, News Desk
+New details on Windows Phone GDR3 and 'Blue' updates leakAlex Wagner - Editorial Director of News and Content

 Hot on the heels of Microsoft's decision to post details about the upcoming Windows Phone 8 General Distribution Release 2 (GDR2) update, some new information on a more significant WP8 update has been revealed.
 A report from The Verge claims that the Windows Phone "Blue" update is now slated to arrive in early 2014, a tad later than the previous windows we'd heard.
 The Blue update is expected to be a major update for Microsoft's mobile OS, bringing with it new features like better multitasking support, a notification center and improved versions of the built-in Windows Phone apps.

 Before Blue, Microsoft is reportedly planning to roll out a third GDR update that's rumored to include support for the latest high-end mobile hardware features.
 That includes screens that measure 5 and 6 inches in size, 1080p resolutions and quad-core processors.
 Microsoft is said to be working closely with its hardware partners to make sure that Windows Phone supports those features, but so far there's been no concrete details on specific Windows Phones with those features.
 It's also said that GDR3 could include some features that get backported from Windows Phone Blue, such as a rotation lock.
 The GDR3 update is expected later in 2013.